Getting Your Driver’s License Back After a DUI Arrest

 How Long Could My License be Administratively Suspended by DHSMV?

-The Florida Legislature wants to encourage people arrested for DUI to submit a breath sample in order to the arm the prosecutor with evidence showing a breath alcohol level over the legal limit.
+The Florida Legislature wants to encourage people arrested for DUI to submit a breath sample in order to arm the prosecutor with evidence showing a breath alcohol level over the legal limit.
 The administrative suspension for “refusing” to blow is longer than the penalty for having a breath alcohol level of .08 or above.

 • If it is your 1st DUI arrest and you submit a breath sample over a .08, your license could be administratively suspended for a period of 180 days.